Rainy Day Actvity Ideas for Getting Your Horse Out | SLO Horse News

 Preparing the Property

-The first consideration for winter rain preparation should always be the land.
+The first consideration in preparing horses for wet weather should always be the land.
 This means that we must make sure that our horses have the proper accommodations should a heavy storm – or series of storms – hit.

 One local equestrian from Arroyo Grande, Dana Bulter, is already preparing her property.
 “We started last month with the regrading of all 15 of our pens, including the outdoor runs off the barn.
 We’ve brought in some fill dirt and build up the portions of our stalls that are under cover, and have made sure to slope everything for easy run off,” Dana reports.
 “The property can take the rain as long as all the water has someplace to go.”
 Pooling water not only creates a muddy and uncomfortable situation for horses, but it can ruin structures.